 There’s another set of binoculars here – this time huge ones which were used by the Royal Highland Yacht Club from 1881 – 1981!
-There’s also a fairly large outdoor seating area just outside.
+There’s also a fairly large outdoor seating area if you go out the door.

 The fine-dining 2AA rosette-awarded Asknish Bay Restaurant has local seafood and meat on the menu and provides sea-views over the bay.
 For less-formal eating and drinking the Chartroom II bar/bistro is next door.

 We thought this looked good so we both opted for it!

 2 thick slices each of fennel & caraway seed bread and tomato bread.
 Absolutely gorgeous; both were fresh, warm and so so soft.
 A choice of butter was also provided: regular and rosemary & olive.